-The Vision Built Steel Frame Building System is intended for use where architect's finalized construction and fire strategy drawings are available and satisfy the Irish Building Regulations 1997 and subsequent revisions.
+The Vision Built Steel Frame Building System is intended for use where architect's finalized construction and fire strategy drawings are available and satisfy the Building Regulations 1997 to 2017.
 The architect and engineer design team of the developer (the client) is responsible for the architectural drawings and overall building design to comply with the Building Regulations.